Tag Archive for: supplements

 Thing is, because these nutrients are rich in forages, it is almost impossible to get them closer to the 100% mark.
 You could reduce the amount of forage, but the downside of that (higher risk of ulcers, boredom, compromised hindgut health, higher risk of dehydration and colic) far outweighs any potential upside.
 In fact unless levels in the forage are extreme and the bar for a nutrient goes red, there really is no upside to reducing forage.

-“While Poet’s iron is higher than it needs to be it is still within the safe range.
-Poet’s upper safe level for iron is 6,019 mg or 943% of his RDI”
+“While this horse’s iron is higher than it needs to be it is still within the safe range.
+His upper safe level for iron is 6,019 mg or 943% of his RDI”

 For those of you who like to look at the iron: copper: zinc: manganese ratio, it is calculated for you in the Nutrient Table.